 “It brings me to tears almost because it took so many years and through so much hardship, but she prevailed,” LaurieAnn said.
 “That strength was in her and it won out.
 She remembered all the positivity and that we wanted her to succeed… Sometimes it takes more than once or twice but if you prevail and come back for the support that we are here to give, together it can happen.
 It’s amazing.”

-Antoinette is the first in her family to graduate high school and attend college.
+Antoinette is the first in her family to graduate from college.
 She plans to enroll in a bachelor’s degree program.

 “It shows me I can follow through with my plans, be responsible, take charge of my future and be prepared for obstacles to come but just know I can overcome them,” she said.
 “Definitely go, apply, keep in contact with all the staff.
 There is support.
 So much support from peers as well as the staff.
 If it’s something you really want to do, I would say go do it.”